mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-05-tuesday-session-1.md

 ### System vs User defined

 The only meaningful distinction between shell variables are system-defined variables and user-defined variable.
-The above are examples of user-defined variable.
+The above are examples of user-defined variables.
 They are typically ephemeral, i.e. they are deleted when you close your terminal.

-System-defined variables, as the name suggests, are persistent variables that are critical so some sub-system of the OS or shell.
-You can still see them and you can change them, but be warned do so can have unexpected consequences.
+System-defined variables, as the name suggests, are persistent variables that are critical to some sub-system of the OS or shell.
+You can still see them and you can change them, but be warned doing so can have unexpected consequences.
 Restarting your shell will restore these variables to their system defaults.

 ```
 # example of a system-defined variable
 echo $HOME
 ```

-We will discuss how to make user-defined variables persistent later as well as how to make changes to the system-defined variables stay fixed too.
+We will discuss how to make user-defined variables persistent later as well as how to make changes to the system-defined variables stay too.

 ## For loops